ldaniels528/trifecta/README.md

 ![](http://ldaniels528.github.io/trifecta/images/screenshots/trifecta_ui-observe.png)

 <a name="trifecta-ui-start"></a>
-#### Starting the embedded web server
+#### Starting Trifecta UI (Play web application)

-To start the embedded web server, issue the following from the command line:
+To start the Play web application, issue the following from the command line:

-    $ java -jar trifecta.jar --http-start
+    $ unzip trifecta_ui-0.20.0.zip
+    $ cd trifecta_ui-0.20.0/bin
+    $ ./trifecta_ui &

 You'll see a few seconds of log messages, then a prompt indicating the web interface is ready for use.

-    Open your browser and navigate to http://localhost:8888
+Next, open your browser and navigate to http://localhost:9000 (if you're running locally or the hostname/IP address of the remote host)

 <a name="trifecta-ui-configure"></a>
 #### Configuring Trifecta UI